 If you don’t effectively act to curb such behaviors, other tenants will leave and likely leave bad online reviews about your property.
 Then you’ll start wondering why you’re having a tough time filling the vacant units.

-Brining in quality tenants goes a long way in helping you maintain a high occupancy rate.
+Bringing in quality tenants goes a long way in helping you maintain a high occupancy rate.
 Don’t just focus on a prospective tenant’s ability to pay their rent.
 Know their backgrounds as well.
 Call up their previous landlords and try to establish the kind of tenant you’re about to bring in.
 Additionally, you could even hire a private investigator to perform background checks on your potential tenants, you will need to hire a PI company that provides Accurate Person Tracing Services at Bondrees.com, for example, to be able to determine if the tenants you plan on having are going to be the right fit for you.
 However you choose to perform background checks, you need to remember how vital they are in order to get the right tenant for your tenancy agreement.

 One of the most effective steps you can take to ensure your property is ever-occupied is to hire a property manager.